Frequently Asked Questions

 To take an example, statistics for Los Angeles, CA were collected within the Los Angeles Metropolitan Statistical Area (MSA) which includes the following major cities: Los Angeles, CA; Long Beach, CA; and Santa Ana, CA, plus portions of the populations of Los Angeles and Orange Counties in California.
-For more information about MSAs, see http://www.whitehouse.gov/sites/default/files/omb/assets/omb/bulletins/b03-04_attach.pdf; for more information about the areas covered by the CPS sample within an MSA, contact the Corporation.
+For more information about MSAs, see http://www.whitehouse.gov/sites/default/files/omb/assets/omb/bulletins/b03-04_attach.pdf.

 Are rankings the most important aspect of the Volunteering and Civic Life in America release?

-The site can also rank states by archived measures of civic engagement, including voting, helping neighbors, discussing politics, and social connectedness.
-The site provides tools, tips and effective practices to help nonprofits, communities and civic leaders develop and implement their service agenda, strengthen their volunteer recruitment efforts, and deepen their volunteers’ commitment to service.
+The site can also rank states by archived measures, including voting, helping neighbors, discussing politics, and social connectedness.
+CNCS provides tools, tips and effective practices to help nonprofits, communities and civic leaders develop and implement their service agenda, strengthen their volunteer recruitment efforts, and deepen their volunteers’ commitment to service.
 The wealth of information available on the site is an important platform to develop volunteer growth strategies and build the civic infrastructure of nonprofits and communities.

 How are organizations categorized where people volunteer?

-The BLS questionnaire sorts the types of organizations where people volunteer into 16 categories (see list below).
-We then recode the BLS organization-type variable even further to create the VIA version.
+The CPS questionnaire (which is actually developed by the Bureau of Labor Statistics or BLS) sorts the types of organizations where people volunteer into 16 categories (see list below).
+We then recode the BLS organization-type variable even further to create the Volunteering in America version.
 The “other” category contains the BLS categories “other” (an original CPS response), “environmental or animal care,” and “public safety.”
 The “not determined” responses have been removed from the totals altogether.

 Types of Organizations Categories: